Email marketing is still one of the most effective ways to reach and engage customers.

 Email marketing has five phases that serve as a guide to every email marketer or anyone in a business’s marketing team.
 These phases indicate that an email marketing strategy is not something to be rushed.

-In addition to applying the top email best practices, understanding these five principles of a well-executed email marketing campaign can help you get the most out of your leads.
+In addition to applying the top email best practices, understanding these five principles of a well-executed email marketing campaign can also help you get the most out of your leads.

 Eventually, when you review your email marketing metrics, it becomes easier when you know which phase of the campaign you need to look into.